Samsung Elec board chairman jailed on union-busting charge

 When union activities took place at Samsung Electronics Service in 2013, Samsung Group’s now-defunct elite strategy office developed and implemented strategies to hinder the union’s operation, Seoul Central District Court ruled.

+The verdict follows last week’s ruling by the same court that gave a 16-month jail term to Samsung Electronics Vice-President Kang Kyung-hoon on charges of union-busting activities at now-defunct affiliate Samsung Everland, an amusement park operator and part of Samsung C&T (028260.KS).

+“We humbly accept that the companies’ understanding and view towards labour unions in the past fell short of society’s expectations,” Samsung Electronics and Samsung C&T said.

-“This is a further signal of change for South Korean judicial system, which previously gave lenient sentences to convicted businessmen,” said Park Sang-in, a professor at Seoul National University.
+A professor at Seoul National University, Park Sang-in, described the verdicts as “a further signal of change for South Korean judicial system, which previously gave lenient sentences to convicted businessmen”.

-Samsung’s new leader, Jay Y. Lee, needed to “build industrial relations which are in line with global standards,” he added.
+Samsung’s new leader, Jay Y. Lee, needs to “build industrial relations which are in line with global standards”, the professor added.

-The verdict follows last week’s ruling by the same court that gave a 16-month jail term to Samsung Electronics Vice-President Kang Kyung-hoon on charges of union-busting activities at a different Samsung affiliate.
+Lee himself is embroiled in separate trials in a corruption scandal involving former South Korean President Park Geun-hye.

-Reporting by Joyce Lee and Heekyong Yang; Editing by Hyunjoo Jin and Stephen Coates
+Reporting by Joyce Lee and Heekyong Yang; Editing by Stephen Coates and Himani Sarkar